Author Archives: nannyGOAT

 – Image by boardGOATS

-Our next meeting will be Tuesday 30th May 2023.
+Our next meeting will be on Tuesday 23rd December 2025.
 As usual, we will start playing shorter games from 7.30pm as people arrive, until 8pm when we will start something a little longer.
-For those who want to eat, the table is booked from 6.45pm, for the last time under the current chef/management.
+Please note, the pub is NOT DOING FOOD.

 – Image by boardGOATS